World Chess Championship 2021: Results

 Note: Since Carlsen reached 7½ points with game 11, the match ended even though not all 14 games were played.

+Games

 Game 1: Nepomniachtchi–Carlsen, ½–½

 Game 1 was a 45-move draw.
 Nepomniachtchi (White) opened with 1.e4, and the game developed into a Ruy Lopez.
 The players followed established lines until Carlsen (Black) played 8...Na5, the top choice of the neural network chess engine Leela Chess Zero.
 Nepomniachtchi quickly played the strong but not obvious move 14.Kf1!, indicating that he was still within his preparation.
 Carlsen sacrificed a pawn in return for the bishop pair, more space, and more activity.
 Nepomniachtchi played some inaccurate moves (22.Bf4 and 30.Ne1?!), allowing Carlsen to gain a slightly better position.
 With Carlsen pressing, Nepomniachtchi defended accurately, returning the pawn to neutralize Black's initiative and reached a threefold repetition draw.
 In his commentary, GM Sam Shankland expressed concern about Carlsen's opening preparation, noting that he had failed to equalize in the opening.